 The courses are designed with the characteristics of powerful professional development (PD) embedded within their structure.
 To maximise the impact of these characteristics, strategic planning of how best to enable teachers to embrace and embed the professional learning content into sustainable teaching practices will be beneficial.
 Every context will benefit from different enablers and supervisors are encouraged to think creatively and innovatively in how they implement the TSA courses.

-Course completion and recognition of NESA registered PD hours
+Course completion and recognition of NESA PD

 A record of their course completion will be automatically transferred to their NESA online account once course completion conditions are met.
 These course completion conditions are as follows: